hmrc/slack-notifications/README.md

 ### Example request

-Sends a Slack message to the channel specified using the [chat.postMessage](https://api.slack.com/methods/chat.postMessage) endpoint
+Queues a Slack message to be sent to the channel specified using the [chat.postMessage](https://api.slack.com/methods/chat.postMessage) endpoint and returns a `msgId`

 Here `text` is the text that will be displayed in the desktop notification, think of this like alt text for an image.
 It will not be displayed in the main body of the message when `blocks` are present, however it will be used as fallback when `blocks` fail to render.